DiegoZoracKy/google-analytics-event-tracking/README.md

 ## Usage

-This is an basic example of how you would setup the plugin:
+This is an basic example of how you can setup the plugin:

 ```javascript
 $.googleAnalyticsEventTracking({